dylanbfox/docker-datapy/readme.md

-Dockerfile that comes with Python 2.7, SciPy, NumPy, and Scikit-Learn installed
+Dockerfile that comes with Python 2.7, SciPy, NumPy, NLTK, and Scikit-Learn installed